riteshitey/AWS-SAA-C02-Study-Guide/README.md

 As for the issue, the product went into a tainted state in non-prod, which led people to create VPC endpoints directly from the console.
 This resulted in a situation where the template was intended for a single VPC endpoint resource, but multiple endpoints were being created.

 ```
+Dear HR,

+I recently created a new bank account and updated it in the salary section on Workday on 21st November at 12 AM.
+Could you please confirm if updating it on Workday is sufficient?
+Additionally, will my salary for this month be credited to the new account or the previous one?

+Thank you for your assistance.

 AHAEventBridgeLambdaTriggerRule:
   Type: AWS::Events::Rule
   Properties: